FlavScents AInsights Entry for Amyris Wood Oil (CAS: 8015-65-4)

 3. Natural Occurrence & Formation

-Amyris wood oil is naturally sourced from the Amyris balsamifera tree, which is predominantly found in Haiti and other Caribbean islands.
-The oil is produced through steam distillation of the tree's wood.
-It is considered a natural fragrance and flavor material, often used in products labeled as "natural" due to its botanical origin.
+Amyris wood oil is naturally sourced from the Amyris balsamifera tree, which is native to Haiti and other Caribbean regions.
+The oil is obtained through steam distillation of the wood.
+It is considered a natural fragrance and flavor material due to its direct extraction from plant material without synthetic modification.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs